8 min read

 4. Enter the token during the OpenClaw setup

-This is the part that makes it all worth it.
 OpenClaw has a built-in cron system that can run prompts on a schedule and deliver the output to your messaging app.

-Adding the Cron Job
+Adding the cron job

 openclaw cron add \